dsidavis/DSIWeb/content/pages/main/home.md

 	</div>
   <div class="col-sm-6">
     <p style='font-size:18px'>
-    The fledgling Data Science Initiative will help to foster, catalyze, coordinate and promote research and education related to Data Science and Big Data on campus.
+    The Data Science Initiative focuses on making qualitatively new research possible, accelerating data-driven exploration, and training researchers throughout their career to be skilled at working with data at all stages of the analysis pipeline.
-    It aims to serve as a place for like-minded faculty, postdocs, graduate students and undergraduates to come together to explore a vibrant new inter-disciplinary field that leverages phenomenal changes in technology, computational capabilities and statistical and machine learning developments.
+    Is is a place for like-minded faculty, postdocs and graduate and undergraduate students to come together to explore a vibrant new inter-disciplinary field that leverages phenomenal changes in technology, computational capabilities and statistical and machine learning developments.
     </p>